|

 and Houses: Home owners may choose to paint their house

-interior in rainbow colors, or pain their front door,
+exterior in rainbow colors, or paint their front door,

 fences, or walkways.